gregnordin/pixel_impulse_response_calc/notes-PIR.md

 # Next

-- &#9989; Change red dashed line to be ideal pixel irradiance.
-- Show PSF max value on boundary of 2D grid.
+- &#9989; Show normalized irradiance max value on boundary of 2D grid.
 This is to make sure that the grid is big enough for the tails to go to essentially zero.
 - Use 2D single pixel result to show what multiple pixels look like.
     - Set up single pixel on a fine grid of points with large enough xy range that irradiance goes to essentially zero at boundaries of 2D grid.
     - Set up a grid for 2D array of pixels.